$1 \leftrightarrow 2$ Processes of a Sterile Neutrino Around Electroweak Scale in the Thermal Plasma: Introduction

 In Ref.~\cite{VectorBosonMyPaper} we proposed a method to decompose the massive gauge boson propagators in the thermal plasma.
-Poles indicating the ``transverse'' and ``longitudinal'' degree of freedom arise as usual, and a branch cut which extremely resembles two massless poles was identified as the ``cadaver'' of the Goldstone boson.
+Poles indicating the ``transverse'' and ``longitudinal'' degrees of freedom arise as usual, and a branch cut which extremely resembles two massless poles was identified as the Goldstone boson's fragment.
 When $T>T_c$, such a branch cut fragments into two actual poles corresponding to the Goldstone boson particles, and when $T=0$, this branch cut completely disappears.
 In the finite temperature, the longitudinal polarization is also some intermediate state between the so-called ``plasmon'' and the Goldstone equivalent state.
-We made an analogy that the longitudinal polarization will ``spew out'' a fraction of the Goldstone's cadaver in the finite temperature's environment.
-This helps us include all the contributions from the transverse, longitudinal, Higgs and Goldstone degrees of freedom correctly, and help us clarify the relationship between the Goldstone and the gauge boson in the plasma.
+We made an analogy that the longitudinal polarization will ``spew out'' a fraction of the Goldstone boson in the finite temperature environment.
+This helps us include all the contributions from the transverse, longitudinal, Higgs and Goldstone degrees of freedom correctly, and help us clarify the relationship between the Goldstone and the gauge bosons in the plasma.

 In this paper, with the method we have developed in Ref.~\cite{VectorBosonMyPaper}, we will calculate the sterile neutrino $1\leftrightarrow2$ processes near the electroweak cross-over temperature $m_N \sim T \sim T_c$.
 We will also roughly discuss the leptogenesis induced by these processes.
-A complete calculation of a sterile neutrino's interaction in the early universe should also include the more complicated $2 \leftrightarrow 2$ scattering processes.
+A complete calculation of the sterile neutrino's interaction in the early universe should also include the more complicated $2 \leftrightarrow 2$ scattering processes.
 In many cases when $T \gg m_N$, and the $l$-$H$-$N$ Yukawa couplings $y_N \gtrsim 10^{-8}$ which are sufficiently large, thermal equilibrium of the sterile neutrino does not require a detailed calculation.
-When the temperature drops to the $T \sim m_N$ scale, the out-of-equilibrium effects start to arise, and these $2 \leftrightarrow 2$ processes are usually suppressed rapidly due to an additional number density factor compared with the $1 \leftrightarrow 2$ processes.
-With these considerations, we leave the $2 \leftrightarrow 2$ processes in our future study and do not consider their contributions on this stage.
-We also do not consider the contributions resumming the interchange/emission of the soft bosons\cite{LPM1, LPM2, LPM3} in this paper for brevity and simplicity.
+When the temperature drops down to the $T \sim m_N$ scale, the out-of-equilibrium effects start to arise, and these $2 \leftrightarrow 2$ processes are usually suppressed rapidly due to an additional number density factor compared with the $1 \leftrightarrow 2$ processes.
+With these considerations, we leave the $2 \leftrightarrow 2$ processes to our future study and do not consider their contributions on this stage.
+We also do not consider the contributions resumming the interchange/emission of the soft bosons\cite{LPM1, LPM2, LPM3} (sometimes called the LPM resummation) in this paper for brevity and simplicity.